baumgrai/domain/README.md

 **Usage:**

-Let all your 'domain' classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported).

-Let - I - `Java2Sql` tool generate SQL scripts based on your 'domain' classes and - II - build the persistence database using these scripts.
+I - Let `Java2Sql` tool generate SQL scripts based on your *domain* classes and - II - build the persistence database using these scripts.

 In your application:
+   - let all your *domain* classes to persist extend `SqlDomainObject` class directly or indirectly (inheritance is supported).
    - initially create an `SqlDomainController` object, which connects to the persistence database
    - call `SqlDomainController#synchronize()` to load objects from persistence database
    - create and persist objects using `SqlDomainController#createAndSave()` - or, if you prefer constructors: persist new objects with `SqlDomainController#save()`